noahehall/theBookOfNoah/0current/blockchain/ethereum/ethereum.md

   - can store data, execute logic, interact with other smart contracts, and send ether
   - can hold ether just like a wallet, and have an address just like a wallet
 - use cases

   - when buying something from a seller, you send the money to the smart contract
     - the smart contract will hold the ether until you receive the stuff
     - once the stuff is received, you update the smart contract and it will send the ether to the seller

-- high level
+- test network: for testing smart contracts via the EVM
+- gotchas: once your smart contracts are deployed to the blockchain it cannot be changed!

+### lifecycle (high level)

+- develop & compile
+  - write the code (e.g. in solidity)
   - compiled into two views then deployed to the ethereum blockchain
   - assembly view: human readable
   - bytecode view: machine readable
+- deploy
-  - executed on the EVM
+  - once deployed the ocntract is un-editable
+  - retrieve the deployed contract's address for you to use
-- test network: for testing smart contracts via the EVM
+- invoke & execute on the EVM
-- gotchas: once your smart contracts are deployed to the blockchain it cannot be changed!
+  - you invoke the contract to call the contracts functions
+- destroy
+  - important to self-destruct the contract so no one can call functions on it anymore
+  - contrats also tend to have ether in it, so keeping a contract around (instead of self destructing) puts those funds at risk

 ## blockchain framework